 Insurance companies use a damage multiplier to adjust the value of the vehicle described in step two.
-The 10% cap value is multiplied by a number ranging from zero to one according to the structural damage done to your car after an accident.
-The zero multiplier represents no structural damage or replaced panels, while the one multiplier represents vehicles with severe structural damage.
+The 10% cap value is multiplied by a number ranging from 0.00 to 1.00 according to the structural damage done to your car after an accident.
+The 0.00 multiplier represents no structural damage or replaced panels, while the 1.00 multiplier represents vehicles with severe structural damage.

 |1.00||Severe structural damage|